esalogic/tenant/README.md

 To run a valid test you need to:
 * execute tomee from terminal
 * export Project as WAR file placing it in the "webapps" folder
-* go to "localhost/TENANT_ROUTER_SHIRO" and test login feature
+* go to "localhost/TENANT_ROUTER_SHIRO" and test login featur

 ## Built With